Healthcare Duress Alerting Systems: What to Evaluate Before You Buy

 Key Takeaways

-• Most healthcare duress alerting systems were built for a different job and added panic buttons as a feature, so the architecture underneath determines whether the system works when a staff member actually needs it
+• Most healthcare duress alerting systems were built for asset tracking or patient monitoring first, so the architecture underneath, not the feature list, determines whether the system works when a staff member actually needs it

 What Is Duress Alerting in Healthcare?